Share your experiences

 The independent Inquiry will establish the facts, identify the lessons that need to be learned and make recommendations to Scottish Ministers, so we are better prepared in future.

-People across Scotland have suffered because of COVID-19 and their experiences during the pandemic will be at the heart of the Inquiry's work, guiding its investigations and informing its reports.
+People have suffered because of COVID-19 in Scotland and their experiences during the pandemic will be at the heart of the Inquiry's work, guiding its investigations and informing its reports.

 Latest News & Research